dattphan15/imdex-weather/README.md

 * Axios ^0.27.2
 * PostgreSQL ^8.7.3

+### Database Setup
+The Imdex Weather app uses PostgreSQL as the database hosted on AWS RDS.
+The RDS instance was deleted on July 3rd but can be restored through using the last snapshot in AWS RDS.

 ### OpenWeather API Key

 1. Create an <code> .env </code> in the **/backend** directory where you'll be providing the required API key.